CascadeEnergy/dynamoDb-marshaler/README.md

 ## Why?

-Translation of DynamoDb `AttributeValue` objects is cumbersome and makes working with the [aws-sdk-js](https://github.com/aws/aws-sdk-js) and dynamo more difficult than it needs to be.
+Translation of DynamoDb `AttributeValue` objects is cumbersome and makes working with the [aws-sdk-js](https://github.com/aws/aws-sdk-js) more difficult than it needs to be.
 This library abstracts away the verbose tiresome mappings and lets you work with standard javascript (JSON) data like you're used to.